Whether you’re brewing an idea or have a concrete company idea, these are 10 must-follow steps if you’re looking to start a small business in PA.

 6. Get Necessary Permits & Tax IDs

-The following links are for permit and tax information for your small business in Pennsylvania.
+The following links are for permit and tax information for your small business in PA.

 The PA Business One-Stop-Shop offers an easy guide to figuring out what registration and permits you may need.